Join Anderson, Dorn & Rader in raising funds and participating in the Alzheimer's Association Walk to End Alzheimer's!

 Ironing out an estate plan is not exclusive to rock-and-roll icons.
 Regardless of the complexities of your estate, it is essential to develop a plan for the distribution of your assets, settling your debts, and ensuring that your wealth goes to the individuals and causes that matter to you.
 Contact Anderson, Dorn & Rader’s office today to arrange a consultation with our team of estate planning attorneys and begin planning for the future.

 You may have seen the popular ABC TV show, Modern Family, which follows a fictional extended family through life’s ups and downs.
 It’s a relatable show that addresses many issues life throws our way.
 Just like the families depicted in the series, it’s crucial to have an estate plan to protect loved ones when someone passes, or becomes unfit to manage their finances.
-Let’s take a look at some situations that arise in Modern Family episodes and how you can apply the lessons learned to your own situation.
+Let’s take a look at some situations that arise in Modern Family episodes and how you can apply the lessons learned to your own estate planning.

-Happy family traveling by car.
+Happy family traveling by car. estate planning.

 Entrepreneurial Ventures

 Throughout the Modern Family series, various family members start and own businesses.
-No matter if it’s a passion project, investment opportunity, or owner-operator business, it should have a plan for the future.
+Whether it’s a passion project, investment opportunity, or owner-operator business, it should have a plan for the future as part of your overall estate planning.

 Multi-Generational and Blended Families

 The “traditional” lines in familial relationships can get blurred within multi-generational, blended families.
 For example, Jay often refers to Manny as his son, even though he’s technically his stepson (the child from Gloria’s previous marriage).
 Though he loves Manny as if he were his own son, the law doesn’t take these emotions into account when it comes to transferring business interests.
 Legally, stepchildren have no right to inherit a stepparent’s money or property.
-In situations like these, documentation should be created if you want any assets to be left to stepchildren, including your business interests.
+In situations like these, proper estate planning is essential.
+Estate planning should include documentation to ensure that assets, including business interests, are left to stepchildren or others outside the traditional inheritance line if that is your wish.

 Providing Guidance for Future Generations